antusystem/Tracking_main/README.md

 An application that integrates the ESP32, the SIM800L, the temperature-humidity sensor AM2301, and the dev board A9G.
 This code use the ESP32 has the main microcontroler of the group, and it is in charge of asking the temperature to the sensor and process it, giving the AT Commands to the A9G to start the GPS and to start the to deliver the data, and also to give turn on the SIM800L and then give it the AT Commands for it to forward the data acquired from the GPS and the sensor to a mobile cellphone (by 2G) and to thingspeak (by GPRS with through HTTP GET).
 It also check the state a pin connected to the door sending information if it is open at anytime.

 The AT Commands have their parsing.
-The GPS raw data is also parse before sending it
+The GPS raw data is also parse before sending it.

 ## Installation